 The owner may engage a rental management contract with Hub House and the unit will then be listed with the others at their chosen price, however this may not be any lower than the studio price, and every booking will incur a fee (decided annually by the board).
 A monthly community maintenance fee shall also apply, however shall be lower than that for colivers.
 Else the owner may rent it themselves, however they must register their guests on the Hub House system, and inform them of the community contract.
 The owner and their guests will have use of the whole property.
 TODO: move to questions page

 There will be limited dividends on cohousing shares (probably half the value of normal shares), however there's nothing stopping you holding multiple classes of share.
 The reason for this is that it is up to the owner to specify their space, and no offence but it might be awful, or you may simply leave it empty.
 Such activities would denigrate the collective offering and should not thus be rewarded.
-If you rent it, all booking revenue is yours, after your maintenance contribution, and if using Hub House to manage rentals, the corresponding booking fee.
+If you rent it, all booking revenue is yours, after your maintenance contribution, and if using Hub House to manage rentals, a corresponding fee.

 - with adequate acquisition pledges asking price could probably be reduced as there are several aspects that make the property undesirable to anyone else